Home

 • touch creates a new blank file at a preset address;

-• rm removes files or directories.
+• rm removes files.
 You should be careful with this command as it will remove files irretrievably;

 • mv moves files from one directory to another;